yogiklatt/DCS_OperationBaguette/README.md

 # DCS_OperationBaguette
 DCS mission

-In order to export that mission you MUST do the following:
+The mission is currenlty in "editing" mode.
+In order to export that mission you must do the following:

 1) Open the mission in DCS World Editor
 2) Open the trigger editor